 Positive reinforcement training is an excellent way to help your cat break the cycle of humping.
 You’ll need something your cat loves, like their favorite toy or treat.
 When you see your cat looking like they’re about to start humping, lift them away, and distract them with their treat or toy.

 Rewarding your cat for the behavior you want, rather than punishing for the behavior you don’t, is a far more effective method.

 Humping is often a sign that something isn’t quite right in your cat’s life, so spending the time figuring out why they may be humping and what you can do to stop it is a valuable exercise.

 If you have any doubts at all, we recommend speaking to your veterinarian and making sure your male cat has a full bill of health.
 After that, you can go ahead and start implementing a few of our tips for stopping your cat humping.

 After you’ve completed all those steps, your cat might have completely forgotten about his old habits!

-- Looking for a new name for your male cat?
-Get some inspiration from here!
+Looking for a new name for your cat?

 Featured Image: christels from Pixabay

 - Why Is Your Cat Humping?